It all started in the year 2000, with the discovery of a historic shepherd’s hut near Thomas Hardy’s cottage.

 500 huts later, Plankbridge continue to meet the growing demand of contemporary living spaces whilst retaining the elegance of the traditional Shepherd’s hut proportions.

-Richard Lee founded Plankbridge along with his partner, Jane Dennison, with the aim of making the ‘finest quality huts in the UK’.
+Richard founded Plankbridge along with his partner, Jane Dennison, with the aim of making the finest quality huts in the UK.
 He remains strongly influenced by the best Victorian hutmakers, whose design and craftsmanship informs the range of contemporary shepherd's huts Plankbridge build today.
-As the pioneers of the new wave of interest in the shepherd's hut, Plankbridge remains at the forefront of innovation and design, with any competitor only able to play second fiddle.
+As the pioneers of the new wave of interest in the shepherd's hut, Plankbridge remains at the forefront of innovation and design.

-Huts are now shipped all over the world - New York, Portugal, France, Switzerland and beyond.
+Huts are now shipped all over the world - the USA, Portugal, France, Switzerland and beyond.

-Richard trained at John Makepeace’s Hooke Park College in the Parnham era, Hooke is now part of the Architects Association) and has developed leading-edge techniques with the greatest respect for traditional craftmanship.
+Richard trained at John Makepeace’s Hooke Park College (in the Parnham era, Hooke is now part of the Architects Association) and has developed leading-edge techniques with the greatest respect for traditional craftmanship.
 The result: huts that last for generations and stand the test of the British weather.